Family safeguarding model

 - mental health practitioners – working with parents who are experiencing mental health difficulties

-- clinical psychologists – working with parents, we carry out psychological and cognitive assessments, as well as looking at different aspects of parenting
+- clinical psychologists – working with parents using cognitive behavioural techniques (CBT) and dialectical behaviour therapy (DBT), as well as looking at different aspects of parenting

 The following are quotes from social workers in Bracknell Forest on this style of working: